What is involved in the commissioning process?

 For Naval Warships and U.S. Coast Guard vessels, we have an extensive plan library to work from.
 We ask that you give us the service years of interest to replicate the exact vessel configuration at the time of service.
 Just let us know the size of the model the service era configuration desired, and any other desired options (display cases, ship's seals).
 A 50% deposit starts the model build.

 For private vessels (power boats, sail boats, yachts, commercial vessels) the commissioning process is straight forward - If you can take a photograph, you can have a model made of your boat.
 It is that simple!
 Ideally we like to work with photographs and any available boat plans.
 Typically the owner, or an owner’s representative, will take a series of photos and send them to us.
 Any physical photographs or other support items you send us will be returned with your model.
-As necessary, we will work with the boat builder to get the plans and drawings we need.
+As necessary, we will ask you to work with the boat builder to get the plans and drawings we need.
 You’ll need to provide us with various colors, the vessel name, hailing port and other details.
 A 50% deposit starts the process.

 What is included with the model order?